 Enjoy the Captain’s Farewell Reception this evening and a private, specially arranged onboard concert of Haydn’s and Schumann’s works after dinner.
 (B,L,R,D)

-A guided tour showcases the diverse cultural legacy of Prague, a World Heritage site and the “City of a Thousand Spires” of Gothic, Renaissance and Baroque architecture.
-Walk down the narrow, picturesque lanes of the Staré Mesto (Old Town) to the Orloj, the ornate, 15th‑century astronomical clock of the Old Town Hall.
+A guided tour showcases the diverse cultural legacy of Prague, a UNESCO World Heritage site and the “City of a Thousand Spires” of Gothic, Renaissance and Baroque architecture.
+Walk down the narrow, picturesque lanes of the Staré Město (Old Town) to the Orloj, the ornate, 15th‑century astronomical clock of the Old Town Hall.
 Enjoy a brief performance of Mozart’s music and a specially arranged private tour of the Estates Theater where the prodigy’s opera, Don Giovanni, premiered in 1787.
 Continue to Josefov, the Jewish Quarter, and see Europe’s oldest Jewish house of worship, the Gothic Old‑New Synagogue and the moss‑covered, 15th‑century headstones of the Jewish Cemetery; and conclude at the famous Charles Bridge, adorned with 17th- and 18th‑century statues of saints.

 Tour the fascinating Hradčany complex of castles, churches and museums, the former residence of Bohemian royalty that dominates the city skyline.
 By special arrangement, view original Beethoven manuscripts in the family‑owned 16th‑century Lobkowicz Palace in the Prague Castle complex and enjoy a private string quartet concert of the composer’s works; visit St. Vitus Cathedral; then, walk through the “Golden Lane,” a street lined with former goldsmith workshops built in the 16th century in Mannerist style.
 (2B)

-Day 12 — Prague, Brno, Kraków, Poland
+October 11 — Prague, Brno, Kraków, Poland

-Days 13-14 — Kraków
+October 12-13 — Kraków

 For more than one thousand years, Kraków has been considered the academic, artistic and spiritual capital of Poland, serving as the country’s seat of government from 1038 to 1596.
-Kraków is the only major Polish city to have emerged from World War II relatively undamaged, and its Old Town is a World Heritage site whose treasures have been well-preserved through the centuries.
+Kraków is the only major Polish city to have emerged from World War II relatively undamaged, and its Old Town is a UNESCO World Heritage site whose treasures have been well-preserved through the centuries.

 Enjoy a walking tour of the grounds of Wawel Hill.
 See the Royal Castle, the seat of the monarchy for 500 years, which blends 16th-century Florentine architecture with Polish motifs and houses the state art collection, and the 14th-century Cathedral of Sts.
 Stanisław and Wacław, where all of Poland’s kings were crowned and buried.
 Stroll through the Old Town and experience the lively Rynek Główny (Main Market Square).
 Visit the 14th‑century twin-spired Mariacki (St. Mary’s) Church, one of the finest Gothic structures in Poland, to see the famous medieval altar by Wit Stwosz.
 From the church’s tower, a lone trumpeter sounds a haunting call every hour on the hour, in commemoration of a warning of an impending attack by the Tatars in medieval times.
 Pass by the former residence of Pope John Paul II, where he lived while Archbishop of Kraków.

-Day 15 — Kraków, U.S.
+October 14 — Kraków, U.S.

 Continue on the Warsaw Post-Program Option, or transfer to the airport for your return flight to the U.S. (B)